 It can lead to a disordered relationship with food at best, and an eating disorder at worst.
 It can contribute to anxiety and depression.
 Not to mention, it’s just a miserable way to live!

-Physiologically, the dieting cycle can lead to another phenomenon known as weight cycling.
+Physiologically, the diet cycle can lead to another phenomenon known as weight cycling.
 Weight cycling is the process of losing weight and then regaining it, oftentimes regaining more weight than was originally lost in the beginning.

 Weight cycling is associated with an increased risk of chronic disease.
-We would be better off if we never even went on the first diet to begin with.

 Give up the Diet